Applying as a mature student

 Writing your personal statement

-The personal statement is weighted differently across all our undergraduate programmes.
-You can check how much the personal statement is weighted for your course in the admissions statement.
-Regardless of the weighting of your personal statement, it is important to complete it to the best of your ability as we may refer to it to differentiate between applicants with similar academic profiles.
+The personal statement carries varying weight across our undergraduate programmes.
+You can find out more about how the personal statement is assessed for your chosen course in its admissions statement.
+Regardless of its weighting, we strongly encourage you to complete your personal statement to the highest standard, as it may be used to distinguish between applicants with comparable academic achievements.

 Applicants should demonstrate a realistic insight into their degree.
 You can check the unit catalogue for your course to better understand what your programme entails.
 You can then reflect on your existing skills, such as good written communication and your ability to form arguments, and draw on examples to explain how your experiences have prepared you for university study.

-When personal statements are assessed, we score the quality of writing and therefore encourage applicants to ask someone else to read their personal statement to make sure there are no spelling or grammatical errors.
+When personal statements are assessed, the quality of writing is taken into account.
+We therefore encourage applicants to ask someone else to read their personal statement to make sure there are no spelling or grammatical errors.

 Providing a reference